Language flags

 name: English

-but flag code is gb
+but the flag code is gb

 .